unreno/viral-identification/README.md

 Try RepeatModeler on the viral reference?
 RepeatModeler Version open-1.0.11

-Building the database is quick, but RepeatModeler takes many hours, depending on the machine.
+Building the database is quick, but RepeatModeler takes many hours (or days), depending on the machine.

 Then mask the multimasked fasta?